 National Weather Service Baltimore Maryland/Washington District of Columbia

-pass through the area early next week.
+will then pass through the area late Wednesday.

 Near term /through tonight/...